 And like we've been told by everyone from school to doctors to television advertisements, eating excessive amounts of sugar can lead to weight gain.

-These types of conditions, we doubt you'll be surprised to discover, are two major causes of ED.
-Dietary patterns that reduce sugar, and advocate for the consumption of healthier foods, are associated with a reduced risk of ED, while weight loss may potentially lead to improvement in semen quality.
+Dietary patterns that reduce sugar, and advocate for the consumption of healthier foods, are associated with a reduced risk of ED, while weight loss may potentially lead to improvement in semen quality [26][27].

 Alcohol

-However, too much alcohol, specifically, increased long-term alcohol intake, is a contributing factor in ED and cardiovascular disease.
-Excessive alcohol intake has been established as a predictor of ED over five years.
+However, too much alcohol, specifically, increased long-term alcohol intake, is a contributing factor in ED and cardiovascular disease [28].
+Excessive alcohol consumption has been established as a predictor of ED over five years.

 Peer-reviewed studies state that decreasing your alcohol consumption has a host of benefits.
 A proactive measure against the progression of ED, for one, an improvement in testosterone levels is another.